wtd-1/web_old/README.md

 Greetings, this is a personal webpage created from the [Academic Webpage Template Demo](https://amirmnoohi.github.io/Academic-Webpage-Template/)

-### Webpage Demo

-To see this webpage in action, click [here](https://wtd-1.github.io/web/)

-orite text editor and start customizing the template to suit your academic profile or portfolio.

 ### Using the Template

 As was mentioned before, this webpage was created from the [Academic Webpage Template](https://amirmnoohi.github.io/Academic-Webpage-Template/) written by Amir M. Noohi.
 Click on the aforementioned link for information on how this template can be deployed.